-This paper investigates the effect of state-society relations (SSR) in the industrial sector on sustainable economic growth of post-Revolution Tunisia.
-The empirical part of the paper depends mainly on qualitative data collected from fieldwork interviews with the most important actors and publications of CSOs.
-The paper suggests the presence of State Capture as the defining characteristic of SSR in post-Revolution Tunisia.
-The combination of having powerful tycoons, weaker state, and ineffectively organized social actors produced conditions that harmed sustainability.
-These settings allowed tycoons to violate environmental regulations and prevented Green innovation and the adoption of Green technologies.
-Two important industrial sectors with notorious record of environmental pollution are studied.

-In the textiles sector, tycoons and MNCs' comparative power allowed them to neglect regulations against health and safety hazards (HSH).
-The low value added of the industry placed tycoons under low pressure to use more environment-friendly technologies.
-The relatively less commitment of international developmental organizations towards environmental hazards reduced the power of environmental-CSOs' resistance in the sector.
-The more labor-saving nature of suggested Green technologies could have resulted in less enthusiasm towards these technologies.
-The dominance of a less dominant and incapable state in the extractive phosphate industry has, on the other hand, has enabled environmental CSOs to be more effective in facing environmental violations.
-The lack of trust and different ranking of priorities between the UGTT and some environmental CSOs prevented the realization of a more productive outcome that would have led to a more sustainable operation of the sector.
+This paper investigates the effect of state-society relations (SSRs) in the industrial sector on sustainable economic growth in post-revolution Tunisia.
+The empirical part of the paper mainly relies on qualitative data collected from fieldwork interviews with the most important actors and publications of civil society organizations (CSOs).
+The paper suggests the presence of state capture as the defining characteristic of SSRs in post-revolution Tunisia.
+The combination of having powerful tycoons, a weaker state, and ineffectively organized social actors produced conditions that harmed sustainability.
+These circumstances allowed tycoons to violate environmental regulations and prevented the adoption of green innovation and green technologies.
+Two important industrial sectors with a notorious record of environmental pollution are studied: the textiles sector and the phosphate extraction industry.
+In the textiles sector, the comparative power of tycoons and multinational corporations (MNCs) allowed them to neglect regulations against health and safety hazards (HSH).
+The low value-added of the industry placed tycoons under low pressure to use more environmentally friendly technologies.
+The relatively lower commitment of international developmental organizations toward environmental hazards reduced the power of environmental CSOs' resistance in the sector.
+The more labor-saving nature of suggested green technologies could have resulted in less enthusiasm toward these technologies.
+The prominence of a less dominant and incapable state in the phosphate extraction industry has, on the other hand, enabled environmental CSOs to be more effective in facing environmental violations.
+The lack of trust and different ranking of priorities between the UGTT and some environmental CSOs prevented the realization of a more productive outcome that would have led to more sustainable operations in the sector.